BhagyashreePatil542/Smart-Mirror/README.md

 ->Fully simulated in TinkerCad(No physical hardware is required) ->Modular and expanded design

-Simulation is through TinkerCad Circuits MicroController used is Arduino Uno
+Simulation is through TinkerCad Circuits, MicroController used is Arduino Uno,
-Components used are DHT11, LCD, LEDs
+Components used are DHT11, LCD, LEDs.

 ///Prerequisites
 ->Basic Knowledge of Arduino